 Helping my Granddaughter Put her Best “Little” Fork Forward

-It’s National Nutrition Month and I’m helping McKinley make one of her favorite meals healthier.
+It’s National Nutrition Month and I’m helping McKinley make one of her favorite meals healthier, by using Cream Machine, and various other necessary tools to deliver the best results.
 When she spends the night at my house and I ask what she wants for breakfast, I always hear, “pancakes Gaga!”
 As a grandmother/dietitian I of course needed to find a pancake recipe that contained an abundance of nutrients for her growing body.

 I am thankful that both my granddaughters love fruit so after looking through several pancake recipes we developed this version that has the benefits of whole grain, fruit and protein.
 McKinley was happy to help me cook after I had her draw her favorite foods on a MyPlate coloring page.
 (By the way, those are blueberries, strawberries and a banana on her plate).